 What happens if I don’t complete a training?

 We will only cover 50% of the cost of the training and advising you complete.
 If you don’t complete a training, we can’t reimburse you.

 What if I already export to other international markets?

 Can I substitute training or course work from another service provider?

-Yes, but we can only cover training costs when you work with one of our partners (Global Trade Center, SBDC, SBA, Business Oregon or U.S. Commercial Service) listed in the training passport book we give you.
+Yes, but we can only cover training costs when you work with one of our partners (Global Trade Center, SBDC, SBA, Business Oregon or U.S. Commercial Service) listed in the export assistance passport book we give you.

 Do I have to do the full Export Pathways training (all seven steps)?

 Where does the training scholarship money come from?

 Greater Portland Inc was awarded grant funding from the JP Morgan Chase Foundation and the Oregon Community Foundation.

 Why is Greater Portland Inc organizing this program?

 Greater Portland Inc is a public-private partnership working as a regional economic development entity.
-We want to see firms in the Portland metro region succeed by accessing new overseas markets – it’s good for the economy.
+We want to see firms in the Portland metro region succeed by accessing new international markets – it’s good for the economy.

 Does your company have a product or service that has been successfully sold in the domestic market?